circuitar/ArduinoDocs/README.rst

 1. Install Python_
 2. Add documentation to your Arduino library using the `Doxygen standard`_
+3. Add a README.rst and make sure to add a separator ``----`` somewhere.
+Thh README text will be included in the documentation up to that point.
-3. Copy ``arduinodocs.py`` to the root directory of your library and run it
+4. Copy ``arduinodocs.py`` to the root directory of your library and run it
-4. Push your library code to GitHub_ and add a README.rst
+5. Push your library code to GitHub_
-5. Publish it to ReadTheDocs_
+6. Publish it to ReadTheDocs_

    a.
 Click "Import a Project"
    b.
 Connect to your GitHub account if you haven't done it yet
    c.
 Click "Import from GitHub"
    d.
 Select you project and click "Create"

-6. Wait for your online documentation to build automatically.
+7. Wait for your online documentation to build automatically.
 Enjoy!

 Every time you commit to your Github repository, the documentation will be automatically rebuilt by ReadTheDocs.